cBioPortal/cbioportal/docs/Authenticating-Users-via-Tokens.md

 - **Default Value**: none

 **Property**: dat.uuid.max_number_per_user (required only when dat.method = uuid)
 - **Description**: This property determines the number of data access tokens that can be allocated to a single user at any given time.
-If a user requests a data access token that puts them over this limit, then based on the value of dat.uuid.revoke_other_tokens (see below), the cBioPortal will either refuse to present a new token to the user or it may invalidate the oldest one before presenting the new one to the user.
+If a user requests a data access token that puts them over this limit, the cBioPortal will present a new token to the user and it may invalidate the oldest one before presenting the new one to the user.
 This property is used only when dat.method = uuid.
 - **Permissible Values**: An integer value greater than zero.
 - **Default Value**: 1

-**Property**: dat.uuid.revoke_other_tokens (required only when dat.method = uuid)
-- **Description**: If true, Indicates that the oldest token should be invalidated when a user requests a new data access token that puts them over the dat.uuid.max_number_per_user limit.
-If false, new token requests which put a user over the data.uuid.max_number_per_user limit will not be satisfied until an existing token has expired.
-This property is used only when dat.method = uuid.
-- **Permissible Values**: true or false
-- **Default Value**: true

 **Property**: dat.oauth2.clientId (required only when dat.method = oauth2)
 - **Description**: Identifier of the OAuth2 client of the authentication provider.